MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 - Were there situations where you felt there was unnecessary friction, why do you think there was this friction?
 - Were there situations where you felt you were talking over someone else, what can you do differently next time?

 If there is no real heat, or people aren't in a good place to go there, don't push too hard.
-Mob programming can be extremely tiring, sometimes people just need some time to recover and think.
-If your mob is in this state, suggest doing a quick retro when the team starts their next mobbing session and close the session.
+Mob programming can be extremely tiring.
+Sometimes people just need some time to recover and think.
+If your mob is in this state, suggest moving the retro to when the team starts their next mobbing session.
+If the majority of the mob is happy with this, end the session but make sure you do the retro before you start the next mob programming session.

 ## Handling suggested adjustments